 Codenames is a fiendishly clever and fiendishly fun party game that’s easy to pick up and explain but hard to stop playing.
-Games typically last between 10 and 20 minutes and the cards are reversible, so you can just flip them over to start again at the end of a round.
+The cards are reversible too, so you can just flip them over to start again at the end of a round.

-Ticket to Ride puts you in the shoes of a railway magnate and offers accessible mechanics with a bit more skill and strategy.
-Players compete in building railways to secret destinations over a map of American (regional variations are available).
+Players compete in building railways to secret destinations over a map.
 The player who gets the most points wins, based on length of network and how close they are to their destination.

-With other additions offering a variety of different play styles, Ticket to Ride is the definition of an ‘easy to play, hard to master’ game.
-And it’s really caught on; since its release in 2004 it has sold a whopping 3 million copies.
+With other additions offering a variety of different play styles, Ticket to Ride is easy to play but hard to master.
+Since its release in 2004, it has sold a whopping 3 million copies.

 One of the best features of Bananagrams is its educational value.
-Children (and grown-ups) can learn new words and practice their spelling whilst enjoying themselves on holiday – what could be better!
+Children (and grown-ups) can learn new words and practice their spelling whilst enjoying themselves on holiday!

 Games typically take an hour and involve players formulating a strategy and harnessing their characters’ skills to work together and save the world (no pressure!).
 Teamwork is the name of the game, so it’s great for bringing people together.

 Using a hand of just two cards, players must outwit each other until they have the highest scoring card at the end of the round.
-The cards represent characters from the royal court and the player who wins each round has managed to sneak their titular Love Letter to a princess.
 The first player to collect a set amount of tokens from each round is the winner.

-With so few components, and such easy to explain mechanics, Love Letter is perfect ‘pick up and play’ game.
-Being suitable for between 2-4 players it’s ideal for playing when you’re in the pub, parked in the car or out and about on holiday.
+Suitable for between 2-4 players, it’s ideal for playing when you’re in the pub, parked in the car or out and about on holiday.
 And if royal courts aren’t your thing, there are plenty of themed variants, including Batman, The Hobbit and more!

-Comprising over 50 circular cards, each featuring 8 coloured symbols (with over 50 in total), Dobble offers 5 different types of games that involve players identifying the symbols before their opponents.
+Dobble offers 5 different types of games that involve players identifying the symbols before their opponents on 50 different cards.

-Because it uses pictures, Dobble is really easy to explain and suitable for all ages.
-Games only last a few minutes and it’s portable, so perfect for taking out and about to picnics, on walks and more.
+The game is really easy to explain and suitable for all ages.
+Games only last a few minutes and it’s also portable, so perfect for taking out and about on holiday.

-A completely unique and engaging experience, with no board and 10 cases, it’s perfect for taking away and enjoying into the early hours whilst you try and use powers of deduction to correctly identify the culprit.
+With no real board, it’s perfect for taking away and enjoying into the early hours whilst you try and use powers of deduction to correctly identify the culprit.
 It’s unlikely you will beat Holmes himself, but trying is half the fun!